-Craft Stick Puzzles
+Popsicle Stick Puzzles

-These craft stick puzzles speak for themselves.
+These popsicle stick puzzles speak for themselves.
 Most importantly, this math activity can be used to encourage higher-order thinking.
 You could even challenge your students to create their own.
 To get the richest learning experience, don’t give too much away.
 I tried this with my son and simply passed him the popsicle sticks and asked – “What could we do with these?”
 It was fascinating to watch his brain ticking as he worked towards the solution.

 Color Code Sticks

-This super simple idea is ideal to use as one of your math center activities!
+This super simple idea is ideal to use as one of your math center activities.